archiGrad/.github/profile/README.md

 - **Autonomous:** Our devices work fully autonomously; no supervision is needed.

 ## What Do We Do?
+we can perform realtime temperature, sound, humidity, airflow, human circulation, gas and wifi heatmaps. we can detect is your building is nor performing optimally we visualize this data in a way that is understandable and intuitive for everyone.

+ww can find critical areas, such as hidden cold bridges and thermal leaks, sound insulation problems, air quality insificiency, indoor pollutanmts,

+we provide a analysis, and a sollution

 Is your building not performing optimally?
 We can find the critical areas.
 Real-time, high-resolution analysis of your building, indoor or outdoor.
 Once we have established the source of the problem, we can propose an optimal solution.

+##  how we do this?

+sensors

 ## Who Are We?